Brandel France de Bravo, MPH and Diana Zuckerman, PhD, Cancer Prevention & Treatment Fund

 Experts have long advised that lumpectomy patients live as long as mastectomy patients.
-But the latest research, based on hundreds of thousands of women, indicates that women with early-stage breast cancer are more likely to live longer, healthier lives if they choose less radical surgery.
+But the latest research, based on hundreds of thousands of women, indicates that women with DCIS or early-stage breast cancer are more likely to live longer, healthier lives if they choose less radical surgery.

-Three studies indicate that lumpectomy patients live longer.
+Four studies indicate that lumpectomy patients live longer.

-Dr Allison Kurian and her colleagues at Stanford studied 189,734 California patients diagnosed from 1998 to 2011 with early-stage breast cancer in one breast, ranging from Stage 0 (DCIS) to Stage 3.[end Kurian, Allison W., Daphne Y. Lichtensztajn, Theresa H. M. Keegan, David O. Nelson, Christina A. Clarke, and Scarlett L. Gomez.
-“Use of and Mortality After Bilateral Mastectomy Compared With Other Surgical Treatments for Breast Cancer in California, 1998-2011.”
-The Journal of the American Medical Association 2014; 312(9): 902-914.
-DOI:10.1001/jama.2014.10707.]
-Published in JAMA, the study showed that the rate of women having both breasts removed even though only one breast had cancer (called bilateral mastectomies) increased dramatically, but the results showed no advantage to that more radical approach.
+In a study published in 2014, Dr Allison Kurian and her colleagues at Stanford studied 189,734 California patients diagnosed from 1998 to 2011 with early-stage breast cancer in one breast, ranging from Stage 0 (DCIS) to Stage 3.
+The study showed that the percentage of women having both breasts when only one breast had cancer (called bilateral mastectomies) increased dramatically, but there was no advantage to that more radical approach.
 Instead, the women who underwent lumpectomies (removing only the cancer, not the entire breast) lived longer and were more likely to be alive 10 years after diagnosis compared to women undergoing a mastectomy.
 Women who had both breasts surgically removed did not live longer than those undergoing a mastectomy on one breast.

 Compared to women in other countries, women in the U.S. who are diagnosed with early-stage breast cancer are more likely to remove both breasts even if only one has cancer.
-It is not known why bilateral mastectomy provided no medical advantage in study by Kurian and her colleagues, but new research by Dr. Fahima Osman at the University of Toronto indicates that having a healthy breast removed in addition to the breast with cancer increases the chances of medical complications.
-While removing a healthy breast greatly lowers the risk of getting cancer in that breast in the future, the risk of cancer in that healthy breast was already less than 1% per year unless the woman has a BRCA gene or some other very high risk factor.[end National Cancer Institute.
-Breast Cancer Treatment (PDQ®). http://www.cancer.gov/cancertopics/pdq/treatment/breast/healthprofessional/page1] Hormone pills such as tamoxifen or aromatase inhibitors can further reduce that already low risk.
-In a study of more than 4,000 women, removing the healthy breast (“contralateral breast”) doubled the chances of having wound complications in the first month after surgery: from about 3% for women who had only the breast with cancer removed to about 6% for women who also had the healthy breast removed.
+It is not known why bilateral mastectomy provides no medical advantage, but a study of more than 4,000 cancer patients by Dr. Fahima Osman at the University of Toronto indicates that having a healthy breast removed in addition to the breast with cancer increases the chances of medical complications.
+Removing the healthy breast (“contralateral breast”) doubled the chances of having wound complications in the first month after surgery: from about 3% for women who had only the breast with cancer removed to about 6% for women who also had the healthy breast removed.
 About 4% of women who had a single mastectomy experienced some kind of complication (not necessarily wound-related) in the 30 days after surgery, compared to 8% of women who had both breasts removed.
-Dr. Osman presented these findings at the 2013 meeting of the American Society of Breast Surgeons.[end Osman F., University of Toronto.
-Abstract.
-Increased Postoperative Complications in Bilateral Mastectomy Patients Compared to Unilateral Mastectomy: An Analysis of NSQIP Data.
-Presented at 2013 Annual Meeting of the American Society of Breast Surgeons.]
+The risk of cancer in that healthy breast was already less than 1% per year unless the woman has a BRCA gene or some other very high risk factor.
+Hormone pills such as tamoxifen or aromatase inhibitors can further reduce that already low risk.

 The Bottom Line: these enormous studies of women in the U.S. and other countries make it clear that women with DCIS or early-stage breast cancer should undergo surgery to remove only the DCIS lesion or cancer, not the entire breast.
 The women who undergo lumpectomy with radiation usually live longer than those who undergo mastectomy or bilateral mastectomy.
 In addition, mastectomy patients who have breast implants are more likely to kill themselves compared to mastectomy patients without implants.
 Unfortunately, the fear of breast cancer and desire to “get rid of the problem” has resulted in too many women undergoing mastectomies or bilateral mastectomies that threaten their lives.
 Physicians and breast cancer advocacy groups need to make sure that patients understand why lumpectomy with radiation is a better idea.